 In 2009, in co-operation with Carmabi and GO WEST Diving, he even participated in the capture of the first lionfish on Curaçao, where he quickly realized the threat of this species for the surrounding reefs of Curaçao before the effect was well known for the fish populations around the island.
 This awareness lead him to launch Lionfish Curaçao, an education and awareness portal for Curaçao.

-Dive Curaçao is responsible for all online, offline and international marketing programs that promote Curacao locally and internationally as a world-class diving and holiday destination.
+Dive Curaçao is responsible for all online, offline and international marketing programs that promote Curacao locally and internationally as a world-class diving and vacation destination.

 In addition to marketing, Dive Curaçao also works in collaboration with the Ministry of Economic Development and Tourism to achieve higher international standards for the Curaçao Scuba Diving Industry that include mandates for safety, quality and sustainability.